netresearch/dhl-module-versenden-m1/doc/src/EndUserDoc.rst

 the shipping label.

 Use the option *Return shipment* when requesting a label in the packaging popup.
+This option is only available when the *Return Shipment* service is enabled in *Shipment Defaults*.
+When *GoGreen Plus* is booked for the outbound shipment, it is automatically applied to the return label as well.

 To book this service, make sure the participation numbers for returns are properly configured: